Battle of Raszyn (1809): Aftermath

-After the Austrian army withdrew to the other side of the swamps, prince Józef Poniatowski ordered his forces to withdraw towards Warsaw.
-However, since the city fortifications were in a very bad shape and the Saxon expeditionary force withdrew towards their homeland, Poniatowski decided to leave Warsaw undefended and withdraw to several fortresses located nearby (most notably to Modlin Fortress and Serock).
-The capital was seized on 23 April, but it was a Pyrrhic victory since the Austrian commander diverted most of his forces there at the expense of other fronts.
+As a result, the Austrians captured Warsaw, and the first days after that Polish society perceived it as a new partition (see Partitions of Poland).
+This allowed some sources to claim that the Austrians had won the battle.
+Polish historiography does not agree with this statement, which claims that the strategic objectives of the Austrians were not fulfilled, which ultimately led to negative actions throughout the war.

 In the following weeks Greater Poland was defended by the Corps of General Henryk Dąbrowski and the Polish cavalry seized Lwów.
 Finally, Poniatowski left only a small force near Warsaw to prevent the Austrians from leaving it and moved the rest of his forces southwards, which led to capturing the city of Kraków.

 On 14 October 1809 the Treaty of Schönbrunn was signed between Austria and France.
 According to it, Austria lost approximately 50,000 square kilometres of land inhabited by over 1,900,000 people.
 The territories annexed by the Duchy of Warsaw included the lands of Zamość and Kraków as well as 50% of income of the Wieliczka salt mines.

+In the opinion of the Polish military historian, General Marian Kukiel, the Battle of Raszyn can be characterized as follows:

+“The Battle of Raszyn on the Polish side is an example of pure defense; Poniatowski left the initiative to the enemy until the end, which is understandable considering the terrible ratio of forces and the size of the front.
+On the Austrian side, an energetic frontal attack on two tactical keys, Falenty and Raszyn, was combined in both cases with a maneuver on the flank of the appropriate group of our troops.
+However, there was no large-scale maneuver, although the advantage in numbers made it easier for the Austrians to bypass and surround our position.
+This is explained only by disregard of the enemy, who was considered before the battle as a kind of unruly and untrained militia.”

 Afterwards, Poniatowski was presented with the grand-aigle de la Légion d'honneur, a saber of honor, and a lancer's shako.

 The Battle of Raszyn is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "RASZYN 19 IV 1809".